 One of the most common causes of mental exhaustion and job burnout is overworking or working long hours.

 Working long hours can lead to a buildup of long-term stress, which can take a toll on your physical and mental health, resulting in feelings of fatigue, stress, anxiety, and the risk of burnout.
 Additionally, working long hours often means having less time for other activities such as socialising, exercising, or taking care of yourself.

 This can lead to further feelings of detachment and isolation.

 Lack of sleep

-A lack of quality sleep can also lead to feelings of mental exhaustion.
-Not getting enough rest can lead to an increased risk of anxiety and depression, as well as a weakened immune system.
+A lack of quality sleep can lead to feelings of mental exhaustion.
+Not getting enough rest can lead to an increased risk of anxiety and depression, as well as impair our physical health by weakening the immune system.

 Poor time management and procrastination